For DonorsFor Applicants

 Learn More About Scholarships by Major

-For students looking to apply to these major specific scholarships, there are a variety of different types of scholarship funds to choose from, and the requirements for major specific scholarships can vary greatly between scholarships and between each college major, so be sure to thoroughly read the directions for the scholarship application process.
+For students looking to apply to these major-specific scholarships, there are a variety of scholarship funds to choose from, and the requirements vary greatly, so be sure to thoroughly read the directions for the scholarship application process.

-Oftentimes, scholarships by major will ask applicants, be they high school students, undergraduate students, or graduate students, to demonstrate their interest in the major and to share their passion.
-As you go through the scholarship application process to find a source for your college funding, keep this question in mind and think about what it is that makes you passionate about your college major.
+Often, scholarships by major will ask applicants to be high school students, undergraduate students, or graduate students and to demonstrate their interest in the major and share their passion.
+As you go through the scholarship application process to find a source for your college funding, keep these questions in mind and think about what makes you passionate about your college major.

 Scholarships for Medical Students

 In recent years, the competition and the cost of medical school have grown astronomically.
-In fact, over the last few decades, tuition rates of for medical school have increased disproportionately in relation to the rate of inflation.
-Despite this rising cost, since 2020 over twenty medical schools have reported a 25% increase in applications, as the pandemic has shown even more necessity for medical professionals.
-In effect, more college students are planning to pursue degrees in medicine, so even more students are incurring greater debt to fund their education.
-This list of scholarship aims to alleviate that debt for both undergraduate or graduate students pursuing medicine.
+In fact, over the last few decades, tuition rates for medical school have increased disproportionately in relation to the rate of inflation.
+More college students are planning to pursue degrees in medicine, so even more students are incurring greater debt to fund their education.
+Scholarships for medical students aim to alleviate that debt for both undergraduate and graduate students pursuing medicine.

 Scholarships for Music Majors

 For many college students majoring in music, taking out student loans and struggling to pay off debt may feel inevitable.
 Not only can this increased debt make it difficult for musicians to pursue their passions, but the high costs associated with actually being a musician can also make pursuing a career in music difficult.
-This poses a major obstacle for any undergraduate or graduate student whose college major is music, and also creates a pattern in the music industry where only the most privileged are able to achieve success.
-To help combat this crisis, this list of scholarships hopes to provide financial aid to both undergraduate and graduate students majoring in music.
+This poses a major obstacle for any undergraduate or graduate student whose college major is music and also creates a pattern in the music industry where only the most privileged are able to achieve success.
+Music scholarships hope to provide financial aid to both undergraduate and graduate students majoring in music to help combat this crisis.

 Scholarships for Psychology Majors

 In the last decade, there has been a 13% increase in mental health conditions and substance abuse disorders.
-Oftentimes in order to combat this growing issue, many students pursue degrees in psychology.
+Oftentimes, in order to combat this growing issue, many students pursue psychology degrees.
 Psychology majors may apply their education to any number of fields, and over 40% of those with a bachelor's degree in psychology pursue graduate degrees.
-In order to afford the costly tuition of higher education, many psychology majors may look into the scholarships application process as a source of financial aid.
-This list of exclusive scholarships is specifically for anyone interested in pursuing psychology, including high school students, undergraduate students, and graduate students.
+In order to afford the costly tuition of higher education, many psychology majors may look into the scholarship application process as a source of financial aid.
+These scholarships are specifically for anyone interested in pursuing psychology, including high school students, undergraduate students, and graduate students.

 Average Student Debt by Major